mwyoung/mwyoung.github.io/_pages/weather-station.md

 The current settings include updating with motion more often than when off.
 However, it is still updated constantly so that if there is motion there is something to display.

-There is also a security risk as it does not use encryption to call the api.
-This is vulnerable to man-in-the-middle attacks, and can leak some data.
-This part of the code will probably be updated to not have this vulnerability in the future.
+The code also uses a root certificate from Darksky to remove the vulnerability of man-in-the-middle attacks.
+This code can choose to not check the certificate if not compiled with src/cert.h and the \#def USE\_CERT.
+This would then be more vulnerable to attacks.

 ### Weather Icons
 The icons used are from [erikflowers's